 If Boston belongs, why not London?
 The London Marathon in its current form dates to 1981, but races through the city took place nearly a century earlier.
 What it lacks in history, it makes up for in profile.
 It’s part of the World Marathon Majors, along with Chicago, New York City, Tokyo, Boston, Berlin, as well as the World Championships and the Olympics.

 Can you imagine a better name for a runner’s son than Miles?
 The meaning has nothing to do with distance.
 Instead, Miles comes from either a Slavic word meaning gracious, or possibly the Latin word soldier.
 Still, we associate Miles with distance, making it a great choice for a runner.

-Pace can come from the Latin word for peace, but when we’re thinking about baby names for runners, Pace means to run at a steady rate.
-It’s rare as a given name, but with Chase on the Top 100 list, it’s easy to imagine Pace wearing well.
+Pace can come from the Latin word for peace.
+When we’re thinking about baby names for runners, it means to run at a steady rate.
+It’s rare as a given name, but fits with favorites like Chase.

 Runners and Catholics recognize this one immediately: Sebastian.
 The third century saint served as an elite soldier under Diocletian.
 When the Christian persecutions began, he faced death, too – but the first attack didn’t take, and he lived to confront Diocletian again.
 He’s named the patron saint of athletes in general because of his endurance and physical strength.
 There’s also Sebastian Coe, Olympic gold medalist and celebrated British middle distance runner, who helped bring the 2012 summer games to London.